-The idea of having your home taken away from you is a scary one, but is a reality that many Americans face.
-In fact there are currently 925,356 properties in U.S. that are in some stage of foreclosure (default, auction or bank owned)!
+The idea of having your home taken away from you is a scary one but is a reality that many Americans face.
+In fact, as the date of this article, there are currently 925,356 properties in the U.S. that are in some stage of foreclosure (default, auction, or bank-owned)!
 Here are five tips on how to deal with and avoid foreclosure:

 Manage your budget and prioritize your spending

 Budget management is essential in everyday life and becomes even more integral when facing potential foreclosure.
 No matter how you go about trying to solve your mortgage problem, you have to be able to budget your money and prioritize spending.
 If you don't already have a monthly budget, then start by keeping track of your income and expenses.
 After you have an idea of where your money is going, prioritize your spending.
 Make sure the things you absolutely need get taken care of first, rather than spending large amounts on whims and leaving bills till the end of the month to find you have barely any money left.
 Priorities should include utilities, mortgage payment, groceries, insurance, etc.